winfeel/mfe230p/docs/github_access_private.md

 Open [terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)) and execute the following line

-`curl "https://s3-us-west-2.amazonaws.com/mfe230p/mfeStudent" -o "~/.ssh/mfeStudent"`
+`sudo curl "https://s3-us-west-2.amazonaws.com/mfe230p/mfeStudent" -o "$HOME/.ssh/mfeStudent"`

 which will download `mfeStudent`, a read-only access key for the mfe230p repository.
-This key will be stored in your user SSH directory.
+This key should be stored in your user SSH directory.
 Next, change the user permissions on the access key by executing

-`chmod 400 ~/.ssh/mfeStudent`
+`chmod 400 $HOME/.ssh/mfeStudent`

 in terminal.